 - What and where are the roots of today’s issues?

 - List the things that made the community like it is today?

 - Has there ever been one and what did they achieved?

-- Does the community have an up-to-date database of local knowledge and information?
+- Does the community have an up-to-date knowledge base?